smb-kata/java-kata/README.md

 2. Implement an API endpoint in order to provide all consumption data ordered by time and meter.

-3. Implement an API endpoint in order to provide consumption for a given meter.
+3. Implement an API endpoint in order to provide all consumption data ordered by time for a given meter.

-4. Implement an API endpoint in order to provide energy (electricity + heat) consumption for a given building.
+4. Implement an API endpoint in order to provide all energy consumption data ordered by time with a resolution of 15 minutes for a given building.

    > **Hint**: Energy consumption includes both electricity and heat.
 It is measured in the unit kWh.